 - Fiber: 2g

 Why do you soak potatoes in water before frying?

-Since potatoes are starchy vegetables, soaking them in water before cooking them removes the excess starch.
-Doing this prevents the fries from sticking during cooking and allows it to achieve that golden brown crispiness you’d look for in every bite.
+Since potatoes are starchy vegetables, soaking them in water before cooking removes the excess starch.
+Doing this prevents the fries from sticking during cooking and helps to achieve that golden brown crispiness you’d look for in every bite.

-How do you keep fries hot and crispy?
+How do you keep the steak fries hot and crispy?